The WA Health libraries have a whole of WA Health licence for EndNote for work or home installation.

-Using EndNote is one way to manage your references.
-The software will keep track of your references in a library you create.
+Using EndNote is a great way to manage your references.
+The software will help you to keep track of your references and use them in your research and publications.

-When you are searching Library databases you will be able to export your results to EndNote.
+When you are searching databases like Medline/PubMed, Embase, Web of Science, PsycINFO or Google Scholar you will be able to export your results to EndNote.

-PDF copies of articles (if they have associated metadata), can be imported into EndNote which will complete the reference details automatically.
+PDF copies of articles (if they have associated metadata), can be imported into EndNote and used to complete the reference details automatically.

-When you have references in your library you will be able to insert the references into your Word documents (Cite While You Write) to create in-text references and a reference list that will automatically be formated in the reference style of your choice.
+Once you have created your EndNote library you will be able to insert the references into your Word documents (using the Cite While You Write feature).
+You can create in-text references and a bibliography that can be formatted in the reference style of your choice (Vancouver, APA, Harvard etc).